AndreasAvgou/AndreasAvgou/README.md

 🔭 I’m currently working on data analyst - data science - data engineering [projects](https://andreasavgou.github.io/)

-🌱 I’m currently learning on data engineering courses
+🌱 I’m currently learning on data engineering
 <!--
 **AndreasAvgou/AndreasAvgou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.